-Building Back Better for Kids and Families- Update 11.5.21Leave a Comment
+Building Back Better for Kids and Families- Update 11.5.211 Comment

 As Congress is poised to act on the social infrastructure agenda known as Build Back Better, we wanted to give a better sense of the transformational impact this legislation will have on kids and families.
 The goal of Build Back Better is to address the inequities that existed before the pandemic and have been exacerbated by the pandemic.
 The policies are intentionally designed to target economically disadvantaged children, children of color, and women to provide the resources that have previously been unavailable or unaffordable.
 These policies will also deliver immediate relief to families by continuing the monthly Child Tax Credit payment for the lowest income families and improves conditions in the long-term by providing more equitable access to child care and prenatal care.